Why are some horses better than others?

 The chart below illustrates such an approach.
 It is possible to group horses into clusters based on similarity of DNA profile via a statistical process called PCO.
-Except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance and tends to group them in line with stamina range.
-The graph below is an updated (2016) DNA chart for an Australian mare, Sacred Habit (owned by Ken Williams’ Tarcoola Stud), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.
+All of our performance correlations are based on results from thousands of horses but for presentation purposes and except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance grouped on stamina, precocity and performance range.
+The graph below is an updated (2016) DNA chart for an Australian mare, Sacred Habit (owned by Ken Williams’ ), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.

 Inbreeding or Outbreeding? – Determination of heterozygosity and homozygosity: A better indication of the level of inbreeding of a particular horse is provided by use of DNA analysis to measure gene duplication.
 Inbreeding leads to an increase in homozygosity (gene duplication).
 Inbreeding is the best way of fixing consistent, positive genetic characteristics but only if duplication of the less desirable ones is avoided.
 Using DNA markers we have been able to determine that there is an optimum amount of gene duplication that occurs in the best performers and this also varies according to stamina range.
 A pedigree might indicate that an animal is actually inbred whereas often the converse exists and vice versa.
 Inbreeding is beneficial but only when applied under the right circumstances.
 Through use of DNA assessment we can obtain a clearer picture of how close this can be carried out and whether it should be avoided or increased.
 It is more accurate to use a DNA sample to determine this but we have also been able to extrapolate data that more accurately indicate suitable on-paper inbreeding when this is required.